augustecolle/Suntrip/Motorcontroller/README.md

 The phaserunner looks like an evident choice, small, lightweight, state of the art, wide range of voltage and current, allows regenerative breaking, allows field weakening, ...

 [check it here](http://www.ebikes.ca/product-info/phaserunner.html)

+Fiel weakening test:

+ - 12 amps field weakening gives 60 degrees Centigrade controller temperature and 18 amps phase current at no load.
+Motor goes from 41 km/h to 45.6 km/h no load speed.